evhub/coconut/HELP.md

 The only new construct here is the use of `=self.pts` in the `match` statement.
 This construct is used to perform a check inside of the pattern-matching, making sure the `match` only succeeds if `other.pts == self.pts`.

 The last method we'll implement is multiplication.
+This one is a little bit tricky, since mathematically, there are a whole bunch of different ways to multiple vectors.
+For our purposes, we're just going to look at two: between two vectors of equal length, we want to compute the dot product, defined as the sum of the corresponding elements multiplied together, and between a vector and a scalar, we want to compute the scalar multiple, which is just each element multiplied by that scalar.
+Here's our implementation:
 ```python
     def __mul__(self, other):
         """Scalar multiplication and dot product."""